Table of Contents

 There are a lot of different possible causes for dog constipation.

 Before we go over the main ones, however, we can also summarize them into three distinct categories:

 Interluminal causes – This group involves the partial or complete blockage of the colon, usually by indigestible matter.

-While we are talking about eating and digesting improper thing, there is a myriad of human foods that can cause dog constipation, including a lot of meat-based appetizers.
-This is just one of the many reasons why you should never let your dog eat human food, but instead stick to dog food and dog treats.
+This is one of the many reasons you should never let your dog eat human food but instead stick to dog food and dog treats.

 Other common causes of dog constipation include:

 - blocked or abscessed anal sacks